-I was cleaning out my office the other day, and I came across a box of old stuff I’d written when I was a teenager.
+I was cleaning out my office the other day, when I came across a box of old stuff I’d written when I was a teenager.
 Reading through this literary time capsule brought back a flood of memories, most of them cringeworthy.

 What struck me most was the optimism of my teenaged self.
 Despite the pile of rejection slips I was already beginning to accrue, I was positive I’d succeed as a writer.
-This certainty was reinforced the summer after I graduated from high school when I sold my first essay, “How I Met My New Man,” to a feminist magazine aimed at thirty-something career women (never mind that I’d only had a handful of dates at that point).
+This certainty was reinforced the summer after I graduated from high school, when I sold my first essay, “How I Met My New Man,” to a feminist magazine aimed at thirty-something career women (never mind that I’d only had a handful of dates at that point).

 Flush with success, my next endeavor was a pioneer recipe contest.
 I didn’t actually have any pioneer recipes, but that didn’t deter me.
 I entered a weird cookie recipe (it involved yeast and floating the dough in cold water) that my grandmother had found taped to the bottom of a table she’d bought at a yard sale.